sabre-io/sabre.io/source/dav/webservers.md

 -----

-Older versions of nginx have had issues with so-called "Chunked Transfer Encoding", in particular when the _client_ sumbits requests in this transfer encoding.
+Older versions of nginx have had issues with so-called "Chunked Transfer Encoding", in particular when the _client_ submits requests in this transfer encoding.

 Known clients that use this include [OS X finder](/dav/clients/finder) and